ironsheep/P2-vscode-extensions/spin2/TAB-NOTES.md

 NOTE: empty lines are ignored for Shift+Tab.

 ## Research: WWVD - (What would VSCode do?)

+I tested various (hopefully comprehensive) cases of selection and what happens when I press tab or shift+tab in these cases.
+The following are my notes on VSCode behavior I observed:

 ### Press TAB (with what selected?):